-- To situate the work of local and state based groups in the training. - To broaden the understanding of how this work intersects with the issue of Pentagon spending and subsequently shapes budget priorities. - To begin to collectivize our analysis of how these local fights are connected to each other and the larger fight to cut the Pentagon budget and increase spending for human needs.
+- To situate the work of local and state based groups in the training. - To broaden the understanding of how this work intersects with the issue of Pentagon spending and subsequently shapes budget priorities. - To address how cuts in Pentagon spending will impact on good paying manufacturing jobs, local economies. - To begin to collectivize our analysis of how these local fights are connected to each other and the larger fight to cut the Pentagon budget, protect and create jobs and increase spending for human needs.